Foreign tax credit

-Luxembourg offers different investment tax credits under conditions
+Luxembourg offers different investment tax credits, under the following conditions:

 Tax credit for additional investment

-Computed as 13% (2018 rate) of [the net book value of qualifying investment assets at the end of the current accounting period, minus (-) the arithmetic average of the net book values of these assets at the end of the 5 prior accounting periods (minimum of EUR 1,850), plus (+) depreciation accounted for on assets acquired or constituted during the current accounting period]
+The tax credit for additional investment is computed as 13% (2018 rate) of [the net book value of qualifying investment assets at the end of the current accounting period, minus the arithmetic average of the net book values of these assets at the end of the five prior accounting periods (minimum of EUR 1,850), plus depreciation accounted for on assets acquired or constituted during the current accounting period].

 Tax credit for overall investment

-Based on acquisition price or production costs of new qualifying assets (basically tangible depreciable assets) acquired during a given accounting period.
-Rate for 2018 is 8% for the first tranche not exceeding EUR 150,000 and 2% for the tranche exceeding EUR 150,000)
+The tax credit for overall investment is based on the acquisition price or production costs of new qualifying assets (basically tangible depreciable assets) acquired during a given accounting period.
+The rate for 2018 is 8% for the first tranche not exceeding EUR 150,000 and 2% for the tranche exceeding EUR 150,000.

-The scope of the regime offering tax credits for investment has been extended to include the acquisition of software, provided that this software has not been acquired from any associated entity (as defined under article 56 of Luxembourg Income Tax Law [LITL]).
+The scope of the regime offering tax credits for investment has been extended to include the acquisition of software, provided that this software has not been acquired from any associated entity (as defined under article 56 of LITL).

 The above measure only relates to the acquisition of software and does not include software created by the taxpayer itself.
 The revenues from such software can instead potentially benefit from partial tax exemption under Luxembourg’s new IP regime, applicable since 1 January 2018.
 Conversely, a taxpayer claiming tax credits for investment for the acquisition of software cannot also benefit from the 2018 IP regime on any revenue derived from such software (so as to prevent any double tax advantage arising).